-- (1) the relations among members, managers, and officers of the company, assignees of membership interests in the company, and the company itself; and - (2) other internal affairs of the company. - (b) To the extent that the company agreement of a limited liability company does not otherwise provide, this title and the provisions of Title 1 applicable to a limited liability company govern the internal affairs of the company. - (c) Except as provided by Section 101.054, a provision of this title or Title 1 that is applicable to a limited liability company may be waived or modified in the company agreement of a limited liability company. - (d) The company agreement may contain any provisions for the regulation and management of the affairs of the limited liability company not inconsistent with law or the certificate of formation.
+(1) the relations among members, managers, and officers of the company, assignees of membership interests in the company, and the company itself; and

+(2) other internal affairs of the company.

+(b) To the extent that the company agreement of a limited liability company does not otherwise provide, this title and the provisions of Title 1 applicable to a limited liability company govern the internal affairs of the company.

+(c) Except as provided by Section 101.054, a provision of this title or Title 1 that is applicable to a limited liability company may be waived or modified in the company agreement of a limited liability company.

+(d) The company agreement may contain any provisions for the regulation and management of the affairs of the limited liability company not inconsistent with law or the certificate of formation.

+Sec.
+101.054.
+WAIVER OR MODIFICATION OF CERTAIN STATUTORY PROVISIONS PROHIBITED; EXCEPTIONS. (a) Except as provided by this section,

-LLC Act § 2.09A; TBOC § 101.052; Joint Task Force of the Committee on LLCs, Partnerships and Unincorporated Entities and the Committee on Taxation, ABA Section of Business Law, Model Real Estate Development Operating Agreement with Commentary, 63 Bus.
-Law.
+&lt;sup>632 LLC Act § 2.09A; TBOC § 101.052; Joint Task Force of the Committee on LLCs, Partnerships and Unincorporated Entities and the Committee on Taxation, ABA Section of Business Law, Model Real Estate Development Operating Agreement with Commentary, 63 BUS.
+LAW.
 385 (February 2008).

-597 TBOC § 101.001(1); DLLCA § 18-101(7).
+&lt;sup>633 TBOC § 101.001(1); DLLCA § 18-101(7).

-598 An oral agreement which is not to be performed within one year from the date of making of the agreement is barred by the statute of frauds.
+An oral agreement which is not to be performed within one year from the date of making of the agreement is barred by the statute of frauds.
 TEX.
 BUS. & COM.
 CODE ANN. § 26.01(b)(6) (Vernon Supp.
-2010).
+2011).
 To be enforceable, an agreement to make contributions of cash or property to an LLC must be in writing and signed by the person making the promise.
 TBOC § 101.151.
 Likewise, profits and losses are to be allocated, and distributions made, according to the written agreed value of contributions found in the LLC's company records.
 TBOC §§ 101.501, 101.201, 101.203.
 See Olson v.
 Halvorsen, 2008 WL 4661831 (Del.
 Ch.
 2008) (Delaware statute of frauds, which provides "an agreement 'that is not to be performed within the space of one year from the making thereof' must be reduced to writing and signed by the party against which the agreement is to be enforced," applies to a Delaware LLC agreement; noting that "the statute of frauds does not apply to any contract which may, by any possibility, be performed within a year," the court observed that few oral LLC agreements would contain terms that could not possibly be performed within one year and thus ordinarily the statute of frauds would not limit the enforcement of oral LLC agreements; nevertheless, in the case before it, the court held that the earnout provision at issue violated the statute of frauds because it could not be performed within a year and none of the exceptions to the statute of frauds was applicable).